dmd-program/dmd-100/practice/chapter_1_sen_rikyu_and_the_paradox_of_innovation.md

-# Chapter 1.
+# Chapter 1&2.
 Sen Rikyu and the Paradox of Innovation

 ## Book chapter:

-Sen no Rikyu and the Paradox of Innovation, Good Design Tells the Truth (p.
-3-26) in Design and Truth by Robert Grudin
+Sen no Rikyu and the Paradox of Innovation, Good Design Tells the Truth \(p.
+3-26\) in Design and Truth by Robert Grudin

 ## Writing prompt: